|Course Length:||3 Years Full-Time|

 Introduction to Non-Fiction presents you with a variety of contemporary forms which fall under the broad title of ‘creative non-fiction’.
 This includes travel writing, documentary poetry, documentary theatre, life writing, and the contemporary creative essay – disciplines the modern working writer may find themselves exploring in the course of their writing life.
 These might arise when working for newspapers, journals or magazines, on individual projects or publishing works of book-length.
 This module includes study at an introductory level of examples of each of these non-fictional forms.
 It also provides practical advice on making submissions to publications, agents and publishers in these fields.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of WRI1020 Introduction to Scriptwriting.

 WRI2018 The Writer's Life (20 credits)